marvinroman/grav-docker/docs/config_flags.md

-SSL_LETS_ENCRYPT | Set to 1 to automate SSL creation using Let's Encrypt NGINX_DEBUG_HEADERS | Set to 1 to enable the sending of debug headers to the browser FASTCGI_CACHE | Set to 1 to enable fastcgi caching NAXSI | Set to 1 to enable NAXSI web firewall @TODO not yet implemented PAGESPEED | Set to 1 to enable Pagespeed module @TODO not yet implemented
+SSL_LETS_ENCRYPT | Set to 1 to automate SSL creation using Let's Encrypt NGINX_DEBUG_HEADERS | Set to 1 to enable the sending of debug headers to the browser FASTCGI_CACHE | Set to 1 to enable fastcgi caching PLUGINS | Comma separated list of plugins you want installed THEME | Public theme you want installed from the Grav site NAXSI | Set to 1 to enable NAXSI web firewall @TODO not yet implemented PAGESPEED | Set to 1 to enable Pagespeed module @TODO not yet implemented